gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Razi shrugged helplessly.  "*La*, my wound is still fresh.
-I thought there would be people in greater need of the sick room this night than me, so---"
+I thought there would be people in greater need of the sick room this night than me, so–"

 The archer's eyes widened as the spearman beside him yelled, "Look out!"
 Razi grabbed Erileine's arm and threw her to the ground, whirling in the same motion to face the half-dozen armored soldiers who poured onto the street through the bath house doors, two holding crossbows, the rest with swords in their hands.  "*Nas na forchem!
 Na forchem!*" the one in front yelled.

 Maybe even then there was still a chance.
 Maybe if the militia archer